MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-15-Contracting-Negotiation/subpart-15.2-Solicitation-Receipt-Proposals-Information/section-15.209.md

 ##### 15.209 Solicitation provisions and contract clauses. #####

-Link to an amendment published at 87 FR 73897, Dec.
-1, 2022.

-When contracting by negotiation -
+When contracting by negotiation—

-(a) The contracting officer shall insert the provision at 52.215-1, Instructions to Offerors - Competitive Acquisition, in all competitive solicitations where the Government intends to award a contract without discussions.
+(a) The contracting officer shall insert the provision at 52.215-1, Instructions to Offerors—Competitive Acquisition, in all competitive solicitations where the Government intends to award a contract without discussions.

 (1) If the Government intends to make award after discussions with offerors within the competitive range, the contracting officer shall use the basic provision with its *Alternate I.*

 (2) If the Government would be willing to accept alternate proposals, the contracting officer shall alter the basic clause to add a paragraph (c)(9) substantially the same as *Alternate II.*

 (b)(1) Except as provided in paragraph (b)(2) of this section, the contracting officer shall insert the clause at 52.215-2, Audit and Records-Negotiation (10 U.S.C.
-2313, 41 U.S.C.
-4706, and Audit Requirements in the OMB Uniform Guidance at 2 CFR part 200, subpart F) , in solicitations and contracts except those for -
+3841, 41 U.S.C.
+4706, and Audit Requirements in the OMB Uniform Guidance at 2 CFR part 200, subpart F) , in solicitations and contracts except those for—

 (i) Acquisitions not exceeding the simplified acquisition threshold;